Rule for calculating determinant

 Different-rows-different-columns rule.
 Take a good look at what the condition implies about the location of the factors of the product The rows to which the factors belong are obviously different.
 The columns are also different by the definition of a permutation matrix.
 Conversely, consider any combination of elements such that no two elements belong to the same row or column.
 Rearrange the first indices in an ascending order, from to This leads to a renumbering of the second indices.
 The product becomes Since the original second indices were all different, the new ones will be too.
 Hence, and such a term must be in (2).

 This rule alternatively can be called a cross-out rule because in practice it is used like this: take, say, element and cross out the row and column it belongs to.
 The next factor is selected from the remaining matrix.
 In that matrix, again cross out the row and column the second factor sits in.
 Continue like this until you have factors.
-Multiply the resulting product by the determinant of the appropriate permutation matrix, and you have one term of the Leibniz formula.
+Multiply the resulting product by the determinant of an appropriate permutation matrix, and you have one term of the Leibniz formula.

 Remark 1.
 (2) is the Leibniz formula.
 The formula at the right of (1) is the Levy-Civita formula.
 The difference is that the Levy-Civita formula contains many more zero terms, while in (2) a term can be zero only if .